oxypomme/SimpleMhwModManager/README.md

 ## Changelog

 - v0.0.9
+  - mods with no nativePC supported
+  - mods with multiple nativePC supported
 - v0.0.8
   - [FIXED] Now you can add a mod
   - Removed useless remove big button (you can remove a mod with the right click)